10K Valencia

 The 10K Valencia (10K València; also known as the 10K Valencia Ibercaja for sponsorship reasons) is an annual road-based 10K run hosted by Valencia, Spain, since 2009.
 The marathon is a World Athletics Label Road Race and a member of the Association of International Marathons and Distance Races.
 A 5K race is also held on the same day.

 Kenyan runner Rhonex Kipruto set a world record for the 10K run during this race in 2020 with a time of 26:24, as did Kenyan runner Agnes Ngetich in the 2024 edition with a time of 28:46.
+The Swedish runner Andreas Almgren ran the current European Record in the 2026 edition in a time of 26:45.

 Course

 The race is run on a loop course, with roughly the first and last 700 m being run on the same section of road, but in different directions.